XiaoMi/themis/readme.md

 | Write/s     | 31003     | 7232             | 0.23                |

 **Themis Result:**
-We evaluate the performance of Themis under similar test conditions with percolator's and give the relative drop compared to HBase.
+We evaluate the performance of Themis under similar test conditions with Percolator's and give the relative drop compared to HBase.

-Evaluation of themisGet.
-Load 30g data into HBase before testing themisGet by reading loaded rows.
+Evaluation of get.
+Load 30g data into HBase before testing get by reading loaded rows.
 We set the heap size of region server to 10g and hfile.block.cache.size=0.45.

 | Client Thread | GetCount  | Themis AvgLatency(us) | HBase AvgLatency(us) | Relative |
 |-------------  |---------- |-----------------------|----------------------|----------|